PacificBiosciences/sawfish/docs/user_guide.md

 This track can be especially useful to visualize and interpret CNV calls.
 Note that the copy number segmentation model does not directly operate on the values in this track -- instead it uses the original depth values together with the local GC-bias estimate for each bin.
 During segmentation, the GC-bias estimate is used to modify the expected depth rather than scaling the observed depth.

+This file will not appear in the output for any sample run with the `--disable-cnv` discover step option.

 ##### Depth track